stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Add Talents System

 # Small TODOs
+- Load character in one command, like "load Netherblood"
+- Print inventory command/or do it automatically, once a character modifies something in the inventory (through the open inventory command)
 - Print Equipment
 - Print Stats (hp, mana, xp and everything else at once)
 - Add item gossip text